 - SEA introduction

 - SEA system development

-- EIA/SEA related to sector/themes such as oil and gas.
+- ESIA/SEA related to sector/themes such as oil and gas.

 The inclusion of members of local ministries or local experts in working groups is part of the on-the-job training.
 Furthermore, we also provide training-of-trainers.